syncfusion-content/xamarin-docs/Xamarin/Chat/Getting-started.md

 ## Creating the ViewModel for the SfChat

-The SfChat is a conversation control.
-Hence, a message should be created to bind it to the control.
+The SfChat is a data-bound control displaying a collection of messages between users.
+Hence, messages should be created and binded to the control.

 Create a simple message collection as shown in the following code example in a new class file.
 Save it as GettingStartedViewModel.cs file: